 - Select a thorough rinse to fully remove detergent residues.

-- Choose a gentle spin cycle to preserve fiber integrity.
+- Choose a gentle spin cycle to protect fiber integrity.

 Fabric softeners clog fibers, reducing breathability and drying efficiency.